 The Department has undergone some notable changes in the past decade.
-We added the International Development Ph.D. program in 2004, and last year the undergraduate economics program left the College of Business and became part of the department.
+We added the International Development Ph.D. program in 2004, and in 2010, the undergraduate economics program left the College of Business and became part of the department.

-Faculty members include nine political scientists, four economists, two lawyers (paralegal faculty), and one geographer.
+Faculty members include nine political scientists, four economists, three lawyers (legal studies faculty), and one geographer.
 Faculty research and teaching interests include religion and politics; media and popular political culture; race theory; human rights and protest movements; economics in the Middle East; the economics of health, technology, development, and sovereignty among others.
-All full time faculty have advanced degrees from a wide spectrum of universities including University of Florida, University of Michigan, University of Georgia, University of Utah, Southern Illinois, Old Dominion, Ole Miss, Texas, Texas A&M, Texas Tech, Oklahoma State, and University of Alabama
+All full time faculty have advanced degrees from a wide spectrum of universities including University of Florida, University of Michigan, University of Georgia, Wisconsin at Milwaukee, University of Utah, University of Pennsylvania, North Texas University, Southern Illinois, Old Dominion, Ole Miss, Texas, Texas A&M, Texas Tech, Oklahoma State, and Louisiana State University.